 - Take the Uniform CPA Exam in the District of Columbia

 - Gain the Necessary Experience in the District of Columbia

 - Get Your District of Columbia CPA License

 - Continuing Education in the District of Columbia

 a.
 Receive information from District of Columbia universities offering accounting programs.
-Under regulations stipulated by the District of Columbia Board of Accountancy, all CPAs practicing within the district must complete 150 semester hours and hold at least a bachelor’s degree.
+Under regulations stipulated by the District of Columbia Board of Accountancy, all CPAs practicing within the district must complete 150 semester hours of college credit and hold at least a bachelor’s degree.